 - Increase in government expenditure;The government expenditure has the effect of making money available to people thus increasing the aggregate demand for goods and services.

-- Effects of credit creation the commercial banks; When banks lend more money to the public, their purchasing power increases hence increasing demand which in turn leads to increase in the prices.
+- Effects of credit creation by the commercial banks; When banks lend more money to the public, their purchasing power increases hence increasing demand which in turn leads to increase in the prices.

 - Consumers’ expectation of future price increases; When consumers expect the prices of goods and services to increase in the future, they will buy more in the present thus increasing the demand thus fueling demand-pull inflation.

-- General shortages of goods and services; Any shortage in goods caused factors such as; adverse climatic conditions, hoarding, smuggling, withdrawal of firms from the industry and decline in level of technology calls for scramble for the available goods thus increasing their demand and prices.
+- General shortages of goods and services; Any shortage in goods caused by factors such as; adverse climatic conditions, hoarding, smuggling, withdrawal of firms from the industry and decline in level of technology calls for scramble for the available goods thus increasing their demand and prices.

 \ Cost push inflation

-This is a type of inflation caused increase in cost of factors of production which translates to increased prices of goods and services.
+This is a type of inflation caused by increase in cost of factors of production which translates to increased prices of goods and services.